CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 Next, we call `cy.visit()` to load our application in the browser.
 In the previous chapter we configured the `baseUrl` to `http://localhost:3000`, so we don't need to pass in the full URL, just the path on the server.
 We pass a path of `/` to load the root of our app.

 Finally, we confirm that the page contains both restaurant names.
-This will ensurre that the app successfully retrieved them from the backend and displayed them on the page.
+This will ensure that the app successfully retrieved them from the backend and displayed them on the page.

 After we've created our test, the next step in TDD is to **run the test and watch it fail.** This test will fail (be "red") at first because we haven't yet implemented the functionality.